XPWare

 XPWare offers support for AEA, Kantronics, SCS/Paccomm and Hal controllers.
 The program also offers full transceiver control for most of todays HF radios and support DX Cluster monitoring.
 No more supported and developed by author.
 Now freeware.

-DX Cluster client software that is about Ham Radio DX Cluster clients.
+DX Cluster that is about Ham Radio DX Cluster clients.

-XPWare" has been followed for a total of 2009 times.
-So far received 24 votes for a total score of 6.43/10
+This link has been on our site since Friday Oct 22 1999, and it has been clicked on 2023 times.
+So far it received 24 votes for a total score of 6.43/10

 Rate this resource